AhmedEFRMElwazery/udacity-advanced-fullstack-nanodegree-project1/README.md

 - **```npm run jasmine```**: will condict unit testing using the jasmine testing framework.
 The testing result will be displayed in the console.

 **Screenshot - the result of running `jasmine` script: PLEASE NOTE that the highlighted segments appearing in magenta, green and red are NOT error messages.
 They are colored notifications.
-This is further explain in BOTH the [Notifications](#Notifications) and the [Notice!](#Notice!) sections**
+This is further explain in BOTH the [Notifications](#Notifications) and the [Notice](#Notice) sections**

 ![outcome of running jasmine script](./assets/docs/jasmine-script-running-result1.png "outcome of running jasmine script")